If you have spare time

 }

-However we can pass instead the address of the basic type which means that the function should be rewritten to use pointers
+However, we can instead pass the address of the basic type, which means that the function should be rewritten to use pointers.

 int main() {